 When an admin adds an event to the calendar, the details given will be converted to each member's time zone, reducing the risk of a member missing an important group call.
 Each event can have a title/description and a link attached to it, so scheduling a Zoom call or similar meeting is a relatively simple process.

-There's no built-in conferencing feature.
-However, this isn't unusual for this sort of platform.
+There's no built-in conferencing feature, but this isn't unusual for this sort of platform.
 It's probably better to offer easy integration with Zoom, a video conferencing tool most people will already have some familiarity with, than it is to offer another tool for people to have to install, configure, and troubleshoot before joining a call.